 It seems that privacy is the buzzword du jour for security.
 This is expected given the recent White House Summit on Cyber Security and Consumer Protection that was hosted at Stanford University on Friday, Feb.
 13. Many of the executives in attendance challenged the government to do more to protect American’s privacy and some warned of the consequences of a “surveillance culture”.

-If those of us in positions of responsibility fail to do everything in our power to protect the right of privacy, we risk something far more valuable than money.
+If those of us in positions of responsibility fail to do everything in our power to protect the right to privacy, we risk something far more valuable than money.
 We risk our way of life.Apple CEO, Tim Cook

 But I think what’s really at stake is “trust”.
 Perhaps I don’t trust the government to respect my right to privacy especially when their agenda — dealing with their fear — conflicts with mine.
 But perhaps I trust other entities.
 Perhaps I trust certain companies via the written service agreements they put in place.
 They state their philosophy and intentions clearly but back it with action.